socketstream/socketstream-0.4/README.md

 ## Major TODOs

-* finish work on serving client assets (code and templates)
+* finish work on serving client assets (mostly templates)
 * work out how to pass meta data to streams (e.g. stylus-stream needs to know a file's dir)
-* make websockets work, duh :) (i.e. integrate MuxDemux if possible)
-* figure out the best way to do RPC over streams
+* find a better way to send mux-demux using browserify
 * sessions
-* live reload
+* RPC middleware
+* handle connection status
 * client-side templates
-* pub/sub and channel subscriptions
+* finish pub/sub and channel subscriptions
-* asset packing
+* finish asset packing
 * cache assets in production
 * write tests for modules which are unlikely to change
-* request responders (modules that deliver code to the client and enable easy testing)
 * make some important decisions on future Connect / middleware compatibility
-* finalize new Request Responder interface to allow testing
+* finalize new Stream Service interface to allow testing
 * change `ss-engineio` to support Engine.IO's forthcoming Streams interface (when ready)
 * investigate PhoneGap compatibility
 * add lots of error handling etc like we had in 0.3